interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 ## Operational intent shared correctly check

-If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **astm.f3548.v21.USS0005** and **astm.f3548.v21.OPIN0030**.
+If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **astm.f3548.v21.USS0005**.

 ## Operational intent details retrievable check